mne-tools/mne-hcp/doc/index.rst

 - scipy
 - numpy
 - matplotlib
-- scikit-learn (additional)
+- scikit-learn (optional)

 Quickstart
 ==========

 The following data layout is expected.
 A folder that contains the HCP data as they are unpacked by a zip, subject wise.
-See command that will produce this layout.
+When data were downloaded via the Aspera connect client the following command should produce the expected layout.

 .. code-block:: bash